Roots and Radishes

 Whether you're looking for ways to use up some apple orchard apples or you just want a new easy and healthy fall breakfast recipe, you're in the right spot!
 These apple pie yogurt bowls use our recipe for apples sautéed in cinnamon and maple syrup to make a healthy and delicious yogurt topping that resembles apple pie filling.
 Using the cooled filling, we'll top Greek yogurt and add granola for a protein-packed, nourishing breakfast that tastes like dessert.

-Oh, and by the way, if these make you crave dessert, this healthy apple crisp should be your next stop.
+Oh, and by the way, if these make you crave dessert, this wholesome apple crisp should be your next stop.
 But for now, let's prep these delightful yogurt bowls!

 Jump to: